- What’s your name? Where were you born? Where do you live? And what’s your hobby?

-Where did you come up with the concept that just won the screenplay contest?
+- Where did you come up with the concept that just placed as Finalist in the screenplay contest?
 How long did it take you to develop it into the screenplay it is now?